 Launch MyMachine in your region or country

 The growth of our network is driven by the interest of social entrepreneurs around the world who share our mission and vision.
 We believe that local ownership is critical to maximizing impact and to its sustainability.
-It’s the initiative and leadership of these emerging entrepreneurs that sets the foundation for launching MyMachine in their regions or countries.
+It’s the initiative and leadership of these emerging entrepreneurs that sets the foundation for launching a MyMachine Chapter in their regions or countries.

 region or country